ShellShoccar-jpn/csp_en/3/echo.md

 The case in which you may use this command is only the situation you certainly know that strings or variables contain neither the headed hyphen "`-`" nor backslashes "`\`."
 Otherwise, use printf command instead of echo.

-Here is an example, which displays the strings of all arguments have.
+Here is an example, which displays the strings all arguments have.

 ```sh
 #!/bin/sh